 - Ability to communicate effectively and an eagerness to learn

-The US Bureau of Labor Statistics reported that the average wage of this profession in 2023 was US$110,140.
-They also predicted a 22 percent increase in job opportunities for this position by 2030.
+The average wage for software developers is $139,576 per year.
+The BLS predicted a 22 percent increase in job opportunities for this position by 2030.

 6. Information Security Analyst

 Cyber security issues have become far more common these days as more firms have gone digital.

 Several businesses need the help of cyber security frameworks to strengthen their security architecture.
 As a result, information security analysts are in high demand worldwide.

 An IS analyst’s job is to identify, report security threats, implement cyber security firewalls and train all staff to operate and manage them.